 The other problem is that, even if the company knows who it is looking for, it may be very difficult to track down a beneficiary, especially as it may be many years, or even decades, since the policy was taken out.
 Keep in mind that, for privacy reasons, until the death occurs, the life insurer cannot even respond to a beneficiary’s inquiry as to whether they are a beneficiary or not.

 It may come as a surprise, but sometimes beneficiaries do not know that they are covered by the insured’s individual or group life insurance policy.
 The insured may have a variety of reasons for keeping this information secret from the beneficiaries, but an unfortunate consequence is that the benefits could end up unclaimed because no one actually realized that they could make a claim.
-It is wise to tell the beneficiaries of your life insurance (both individual policies and group coverages) that when you die they will be entitled to death benefits.
-Also provide them with the name and home city and state of the life insurance company and the policy number.
+I

-If a family member dies and you are unable to locate his or her life insurance policy, we have tips available: How can I locate a lost life insurance policy?
+Next steps: If you are unable to locate a life insurance policy, we have tips available: How can I locate a lost life insurance policy?